 Bicycle Draft Zone:

-The draft zone is a rectangle 7 meters long and 3 meters wide created by every athlete in which other athletes can enter for a limited period of time and for overtaking purposes.
+The draft zone is a rectangle 7 metres long and 3 metres wide created by every athlete in which other athletes can enter for a limited period of time and for overtaking purposes.

 Vehicle Draft Zone: